hedcler/laravel-dockerized/README.md

 # Laravel Dockerized

 Laravel Dockerized is an all-in-one repository with everything you need to start developing Laravel application locally, using **docker-compose**.
 It's a fork of the awesome [php-dockerized by kasperisager](https://github.com/kasperisager/php-dockerized).
-I modified some settings and made some tweaks to let you work with a fully functional Laravel 5.1 install.
+I modified some settings and made some tweaks to let you work with a fully functional Laravel 5 install.

 PHP Dockerized gives you everything you need for developing PHP applications locally.
-The idea came from the need of having an OS-agnostic and virtualized alternative to the great [MNPP](https://github.com/jyr/MNPP) stack as regular LAMP stacks quite simply can't keep up with the Nginx + PHP-FPM/HHVM combo in terms of performance.
+The idea came from the need of having an OS-agnostic and virtualized alternative to the great [MNPP](https://github.com/jyr/MNPP) stack as regular LAMP stacks quite simply can't keep up with the Nginx in terms of performance.
 I hope you'll find it as useful an addition to your dev-arsenal as I've found it!

 ## What's Inside?